engthiago/Onbox.TypeSharp/README.md

 * [CommandLineParser](https://www.nuget.org/packages/CommandLineParser)

 ## Runtime Dependencies
-All runtime dependencies are already packaged when installed
+All runtime dependencies are already packaged when installed.
+Not even .Net5 is needed, since everything is bundled in the exe.